GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Tips

 - Some of the required settings can be found in the _Advanced Settings_ section when you're creating a new _User-Managed Notebook_.
+- If there's nothing mentioned in the instructions about a parameter, stick to the defaults (this applies to all of the challenges).
 - You can download the zip file to your local machine and then upload it to the Notebook, but you can also get the zip URL and use the `wget` (or `curl`) command from the notebook environment.
 - Not using a dedicated and isolated environment/kernel might cause dependency conflicts as _User-Managed Notebook_ instances come pre-installed with some versions of the required libraries.
+- The notebook createas a bucket in a specific region, take note of that as you'll need that information in the next challenges.

 ### Learning Resources